What is Real "Love"?

 We eventually understood lightening.
 We harnessed it.
 And today, we have electricity.

 To speculate: what if what worked on one level could work on another?

-We, your loveable and cuddly LiveReal Agents, will keep working on it.
-In the meantime, check out some of the other angles we've been working below.
+We, your lovable and cuddly LiveReal Agents, will keep working on it.

 "The heart has its reasons